Contents

 Both approaches can work, depending on your product and region.

-Low bandwidth, intermittent connectivity, and lower-cost devices are normal in many emerging markets.
+Low bandwidth, intermittent connectivity, and lower-cost, outdated devices are normal in many emerging markets.
 These limitations affect everything from transaction volumes to the way people complete onboarding.

 Identity verification is another challenge.
 Biometric ID systems exist in some places, such as in countries like Kenya, but others rely heavily on alternative verification methods or community-based trust.